-But you might find that LendingPoint isn’t the best provider for you for a number of reasons.
-Maybe you don’t live in one of the 34 states where LendingPoint operates or Washington, DC.
-Maybe you’re not comfortable with the origination fee it charges.
-Or perhaps you just want to explore similar providers before making a final decision.
+But you might find that LendingPoint isn’t the best provider if you don’t live in one of the its 34 serviced states or Washington, DC.
+And if you aren’t comfortable with the high origination fee it charges, it may be better to look to other lenders.

 - Fast funds through debit card